 To get started, click Create New in the top right corner of Comparison Library.

 Select One Time Comparison and click Next

 Then a modal will appear where you will name the comparison and optionally add labels.
 You'll then choose the audits you want to compare.
 The Baseline Audit is the reference audit and the Destination Audit is the one where you will go to see the report.
-One you know which audits to compare, you'll pick the runs you'll want to compare.
-Usually this will be the latest run, but not always.
+Once you know which audits to compare, you'll pick the runs you'll want to compare.
+Usually, this will be the latest run, but not always.

-It is also worth noting that you could choose to the same audit for both.
+It is also worth noting that you could choose the same audit for both.
 For example, you may have never set up a Run over Run Comparison, but you want to quickly see the differences in the data between recent runs without taking the time to run whole the audit again.

 Next, you'll select which tags and optionally select any variables you want to compare.
 Note: If haven't enabled any tags for comparisons you'll see a yellow warning message as seen in the image below.

-You also have the option of selecting one of the check boxes below:
+You also have the option of selecting one of the checkboxes below:

 Ignore URL Domain: Checking this box will ignore domain names when comparing data.
 So essentially we'll compare pages with matching file paths.